rrovetto/Ontology-Development-Guidelines/Truths about Ontology Development.md

-# Truths about Ontology Development
-An eye on ethics
+# Truths about Ontology Development - An eye on ethics for you and the community

 ## Be innovative and creative.
 ### 1. You can create your own ontology